 You don’t have to go to law school to acquire and develop the skills to be an effective communicator, but you do have to invest your time in researching, learning, and applying methods of becoming a better communicator.
 Stop settling for mediocrity, Christ deserves more!

-Although I do not write out a manuscript for my sermons, I spend a substantial amount of time writing and rewriting notes that will eventually become the basis for my sermon.
-These notes include both an analysis of the text, which includes exegetical and hermeneutical work.
+Although I do not write out a manuscript for my sermons, I spend a substantial amount of time writing and rewriting notes that will eventually form the structure and arguments for my sermon.
+These notes include an analysis of the text, which includes exegetical and hermeneutical work.
 Additionally, I write out ways to communicate the various points of the text, giving special attention to how to structure my sermon to have the maximum impact on the congregation.
 In the end, I want the sermon to be driven by the biblical text and call for a response that glorifies Christ!
 (For more on sermon preparation, see my article on “Outlining a Book of the Bible.”)

 Study & Preparation + Dependency on the Holy Spirit = The Preacher’s Work!

-Cold Calls (not to be confused with telemarketing) – Although I don’t believe that it is an effective way to teach the law, cold calling is a part of legal education.
+Cold-Calls (not to be confused with telemarketing) – Although I don’t believe that it is an effective way to teach the law, cold-calling is a part of legal education.
 That is, students are called on at random to recite the primary issues, key facts, holding, and reasoning of various cases that were assigned from the reading.
 On the one hand, I hate cold calls!
 I’d prefer to sit quietly and listen to the lecture.
 Yet, I’ve come to appreciate the importance of always being ready to speak and, if necessary, give compelling reasons for my position.
-This requirement (i.e., always being prepared to provide a robust response) is one of the places where theological and legal education takes the learners in different directions.
-In many of my bible or theology classes, lazy students would default to the old “this is what it means to me” approach to a text or theological position.
+See also, 1 Peter 3:15.
+This requirement (i.e., always being prepared to provide a robust response) is one of the areas where theological and legal education part ways and take the learner in different directions.
+In many of my bible or theology classes, lazy students would default to the old “this-is-what-it-means-to-me” approach to a text or theological position.
 Although the meaning of a biblical text doesn’t change, many of my colleagues interpreted it as if it did.
 However, when you are in a room with 100 other people who also know the law, facts of the case, holding, and reasoning, you can’t just wing it.
 You don’t get to say, “this law or holding means this to me.”
 If so, you’d fail the class and eventually flunk out of law school.
 In order to succeed, you quickly learn that you have to be ready at all times to make a compelling argument to those who know just as much, if not more, than you.
 Those experiences have contributed significantly to making me a better preacher, both in the pulpit and in public.
-Of course, the Apostle Peter admonished us to always be prepared to defend the gospel (cf. 1 Peter 3:15).

 What if everyone in the congregation knew as much as you (the preacher) did about your preaching text and the doctrinal points that you present each Sunday?
 You’d make sure you were well prepared each week!